 In planning and performing our audit of the financial statements, we considered Winchester Municipal Utilities', component unit of the City of Winchester, Kentucky internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Winchester Municipal Utilities', component unit of the City of Winchester, Kentucky internal control.
-Accordingly, we do not express an opinion on the effectiveness of Winchester Municipal Utilities', component unit of the City of the termine of Winchester Municipal Utilities', component unit of the City of the termine of Winchester Municipal Utilities', component unit of the City of the termine of Winchester Municipal Utilities', component unit of the City of termine of Winchester Municipal Utilities', component unit of the City of the termine of Winchester Municipal Utilities', component unit of the City of the termine of the termine termine.
+Accordingly, we do not express an opinion on the effectiveness of Winchester Municipal Utilities', component unit of the City of Winchester, Kentucky's internal control.